instana/python-sensor/README.md

 To enable the Flask instrumentation, set the following environment variable in your _application boot environment_ and then restart your application:

   `export AUTOWRAPT_BOOTSTRAP=flask`

+## WSGI Compliant Stacks

+The Instana sensor bundles with it WSGI middleware.
+The usage of this middleware is automated for various frameworks but for those that arent' supported yet, see the [WSGI documentation](WSGI.md) for details on how to manually add it to your stack.

 ## Runtime Monitoring Only